SE226G5/medichain-g5-t7-med-app/docs/SRS.md

 https://github.com/SE226G5/medichain-g5_t4_ref_trk
 *    ].
 *
-*   **2.1.2 User Interfaces:** [The graphical user interface for this module follows a unified, shared design system tailored specifically for laboratory doctors to ensure maximum speed, efficiency, and precision when handling sensitive medical data:"
+*   **2.1.2 User Interfaces:** The graphical user interface for this module follows a unified, shared design system tailored specifically for laboratory doctors to ensure maximum speed, efficiency, and precision when handling sensitive medical data:"
 Approval Dashboard: Displays a comprehensive list of completed medical test results awaiting official verification, sorted automatically by priority level and sample collection time.
 Result Review Screen: Features a comparative data table displaying the patient’s current test values alongside standard reference ranges, with out-of-range critical values dynamically highlighted in an alert color (e.g., bright red).
 Locking Confirmation Dialog: A secure pop-up modal that triggers when the doctor clicks "Approve & Lock", presenting a summary of the data and requiring a final confirmation or digital signature.
-Result Modification Workflow Screen: A restricted interface that appears only when an authorized user attempts to unlock a sealed record, forcing them to fill out a mandatory justification input field.].
+Result Modification Workflow Screen: A restricted interface that appears only when an authorized user attempts to unlock a sealed record, forcing them to fill out a mandatory justification input field.
 *
 *   **2.1.3 Hardware Interfaces:** [​The Medical Approval & Locking module interfaces with the following laboratory and hospital hardware components: